alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 As a US citizen, you have two options to apply for your visa:

 <b>Option One:</b>
 Before moving to Germany, schedule an appointment with the Toronto German Consulate, and fly to Toronto with all the required documentation for your visa application.
-You will need x,x,x,x,x, and x (to be edited soon).
+You will need <div class="text-purple"> x,x,x,x,x, and x (to be edited soon) </div>.
 The German Consulate will process your information and hold onto your passport until you are issued your visa.
 This typically takes a few days, unless there are issues with your application.
 This option is the best for ensuring you can begin your work term at Bosch on time.

-NOTE: Scheduling an appointment early with the Toronto German Consulate is key.
+NOTE: Scheduling an appointment early with the <b> Toronto German Consulate is key</b>.
 Appointments book quickly and you may end up having to leave UBC during exams and end of term to take care of your visa.
 This can be extra stressful and not fun.
 So save yourself the stress and book it early.

 NOTE: Ok.
 I'm a US citizen though.
 Why do I need to go all the way to Toronto to apply for a visa?
 The simplest answer is that this is the way the German government decided to set up their consulates.
 You must apply for visas and permits in your country of residence (most likely Canada) and not your country of citizenship.
 Not all consulates process visa and permit applications (Vancouver's consulate does not), so Toronto is where you gotta go.
 This is your first taste of German bureaucracy - hold on tight, it's gonna be a wild ride.